MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

     - consume
     - query

-Although the Inventory Visibility allocation feature doesn't set aside physical inventory quantities, it does refer to the available physical inventory quantity of a product to define its initial available-to-allocate virtual pool quantity.
+Although the inventory allocation feature doesn't set aside physical inventory quantities, it does refer to the available physical inventory quantity of a product to define its initial available-to-allocate virtual pool quantity.
 Inventory allocation is a soft allocation.
 In other words, the allocation is done before actual sales transactions occur and doesn't depend on sales orders.
 For example, you can allocate stock to your most important sales channels or large corporate retailers before any e-commerce customers visit the sales channel or retail store to purchase the stock.

 The difference between inventory allocation and inventory soft reservation is that soft reservation is usually linked to actual sales transactions such as sales order lines.
 If you want to use the allocation and soft reservation features together, it is recommended that you do inventory allocation first and then soft reserve against the allocated quantities. <!--For more information, see [Consume as a soft reservation]().-->